padas-lab-de/pypads/docs/getting_started.rst

 The framework was developed for machine learning experiments and is based on mlflow.
 The main focus for PyPads is based in its ulterior, but pythonic manner of use.
 PyPads aims to deliver a way to harmonize results of a multitude of libraries in a structured way, while stepping out of the way if needed.
 Most dependencies of PyPads are to be considered as optional and are only used to extend on more sophisticated logging functions.

-In its core app, PyPads allows for registering plugin extensions.
+In its core app, PyPads allows for registering plugin :ref:`extensions <extensions>`.
 These can be used to define packages introducing new loggers, validators, actuators, decorators etc.
-.. _extensions: TODO link to PyPads_Padre

 Quick start